 Connect and format a USB flash drive

-To download and install the latest Boot Camp drivers for Windows, you need an 8 GB or larger USB flash drive.
+To download and install the latest Boot Camp drivers for Windows, you need a 16 GB or larger USB 2 flash drive.
+(USB 3 flash drives don't work when installing Windows with Boot Camp.)
 It will be erased, so back up any of its data that you want to keep before continuing.

-- Start your Mac from OS X. If you're currently started from Windows, click the Boot Camp icon in the system tray and select the option to restart from OS X.
+- Start your Mac from macOS.
+If you're currently started from Windows, click the Boot Camp icon in the system tray and select the option to restart from macOS.

 - Connect the USB flash drive to your Mac.